sparkfabrik/company-playbook/content/organization/governance.md

 Sort: 20
 */

-Governance in SparkFabrik is organized in functions, not roles.
+Governance in SparkFabrik is organized by functions, not roles.
-C-level roles are assigned to key people, that generally own government functions.
+C-level roles are assigned to key people, who generally own government functions.
 Owning doesn't imply the function is completely carried out by that person.
 Professionals and lead developers at the operational level cooperate with the government function owner to make it happen.

 ## Executive Board